 - Polygons: Polygons are utilized in emphasizing the exact form of an object, which is more adaptable than bounding boxes.

-- Semantic segmentation: This is applied in order to classify each pixel within the image, which can be an object of various components.
+- Semantic segmentation: This is applied to classify each pixel in an image into various components.

 - Keypoints: Used to indicate particular points on an object, e.g., joints on a human body or features on a face.